-The findings on the seventh question on what and how preschool teachers will assess in the context of science teaching show that both groups of participants have conflicting ideas about assessment and evaluation.
-It is an indicator of this situation is that the participants focus more on the use of strategy in their conceptualization of this question and they neglect the reporting of the results.
+The findings on the seventh question on what and how pre-school teachers will assess in science teaching show that both groups of participants have conflicting ideas about assessment and evaluation.
+It is an indicator of this situation that the participants focus more on the use of strategy in their conceptualization of this question, and they neglect the reporting of the results.
 For example, HEP-3 and LEP-3 referred to the question-answer technique.
 But they did not mention anything about the results of the evaluation.
-The last question in CRT represents the participants' orientations towards academic or non-academic teaching approaches and subject matter knowledge resources.
-This question, which is capable of expanding the scope of the other seven questions, revealed that the teachers with high epistemological beliefs referred to primary sources, and the teachers with low epistemological beliefs referred to secondary sources.
-For example, HEP-2 noted his/her need for peer interaction along with primary sources such as articles and dissertations in order to expand its teaching perspective.
-LEP-4, on the other hand, was found to tend to use technological tools, but needed the secondary resources such as books.
+Finally, the last question in CRT represents the participants' orientations towards academic or non-academic teaching approaches and subject matter knowledge resources.
+This question, which can expand the scope of the other seven questions, revealed that the teachers with high epistemological beliefs referred to primary sources, and the teachers with low epistemological beliefs referred to secondary sources.
+For example, HEP-2 noted his/her need for peer interaction and primary sources such as articles and dissertations to expand its teaching perspective.
+LEP-4, on the other hand, was found to tend to use technological tools but needed secondary resources such as books.